trailofbits/algo/docs/deploy-from-ansible.md

 - `windows` - (Optional) Enables compatible ciphers and key exchange to support Windows clients, less secure.
 Default: false
 - `store_cakey` - (Optional) Whether or not keep the CA key (required to add users in the future, but less secure).
 Default: false

-If any of the required variables are unspecified, ansible will ask the user to input them.
+If any of the above variables are unspecified, ansible will ask the user to input them.

 ### Ansible roles